poulcheria/Data-Structures--Sorting-and-Searching-Algorithms/README.md

 **Explanation:**
 The theoretical complexity for the searching algorithms is correct.
 Both Binary Search and Interpolation Search have an average time complexity of O(logn) for sorted arrays.

+## Installation and Usage
+To run the Data-Structures--Sorting-and-Searching-Algorithms project:
+1. Clone or Download the Repository.
+2. Open the Project in a C++ IDE or Text Editor.
+3. Compile the C++ Files.
+4. Run the Executable by running the following command: ./main
+5. Interpret the Results